montoulieu/link-ent/README.md

 # LinkEnt

-> A free Linktree alternative, built with React for Github Pages & Netlify.
+> A free Linktree alternative built with React and Tailwind.

 ## TODO: